8 Best Back Exercises for Women (30-Minute Workout)

 two women performing different versions of a renegade row or plank and row exercise

-How To Do Plank and Rows (Renegade Rows)
+How to Do a Plank and Row (Renegade Row)

 1. Start in a high plank position with your hands directly under your shoulders and feet shoulder-width apart.